 Even where a mistake is made by a negligent surveyor or valuer instructed by someone else, if financial loss is suffered as a consequence, a claim for compensation can still be made in appropriate circumstances.
 This is explained in more detail in our article: Third party claims for professional negligence

-Before embarking on any claim against a surveyor or valuer, a careful assessment will need to be undertaken of a number of important issues, including:
+It is not in every case where financial loss arises that a professional will be held responsible and before embarking on any professional negligence claim against a surveyor or valuer, a careful assessment will need to be undertaken of a number of important issues.
+These include:

 - The scope of the legal duties owed by the surveyor or valuer

 - Any actions taken by the surveyor or valuer to comply with those duties